 Immunisation saves lives.
 Getting your tamariki immunised is one of the best ways to protect them and set them up for a healthy future.

-Immunisation teaches your child's body how to fight off infectious diseases and reduces the risk of potentially life-threatening illness.
+body how to fight off infectious diseases and reduces the risk of potentially life-threatening illness.

 Immunising your child also protects other vulnerable people in your whānau and community who might not be able to get vaccinated themselves.